ju2pom/ju2pom.github.io/_posts/2017-1-27-6 years of WPF.md

 ```

 2. As a general rule of thumb, try to keep the code behind (xaml.cs file) as empty as possible.
 You'll often think there is no way to avoid writing code behind, but give it a second though because it's less often that you think !
 3. If you need to make the viewmodel communicate with the view, you should do it without referencing the view in anyway (and avoid referencing the viewmodel in the view).
 Our best practice here is to use the Messenger pattern.
 Let's say you want to open a window according to some logic.
 The problem here is that the logic in the viewmodel should not reference a view.
-Here is how you can do it:
+Here is how you can do it, in the viewmodel:

 ```csharp
 public class ColorBoxViewModel